Secret Ballot (film): Plot summary

 The story begins at a small, two-man army post on a remote island.
 It is voting day, and an election agent is due to arrive by boat.
 A young woman arrives, collects the official voting box, and demands that the soldier on duty escort her around the island.
 They climb into a military jeep and begin driving around, looking for voters.
 The nameless woman is totally dedicated to her duty, a true believer in the importance of voting, a tireless worker, rather voluble and certainly not submissive.
-This confuses and angers the dim-witted soldier, who feels that a man should be the voting agent.
+This confuses and angers the soldier, who feels that a man should be the voting agent and, in any event, the election is a waste of time.
 Chador and all, she's clearly a liberated woman, a "city gal" as described by the soldier.

 The couple-by-necessity do eventually (jeep trouble aside) scour the land to find eligible voters among the sparse locals.
 The trek starts in a desert and gradually moves to somewhat greener places.
 It is educational for both parties.
 They encounter a variety of people (mostly illiterate peasants) and situations, which simultaneously instructs the two roamers and the audience.
 By the end of the film, only a few people have voted, and the young woman is largely disillusioned about the entire process.
 Several people refused to vote for the "approved" candidates, and one voted for her.
 There is an undercurrent of an unspoken affection having developed between her and the soldier.

+However, the film ends on a positive note as the woman and the soldier return to the army post by the beach.
+Despite her disillusionment during the day, the woman is nevertheless anxious to return her voting box.
+As the pair silently wait past the time by which the woman is supposed to be picked up by boat, the woman begins to believe that she has been forgotten and her work has been for naught.
+Just then, the silence is interrupted by the roar of an engine as a large military plane lands on the beach.
+Before the woman boards the plane, the soldier asks her for a blank ballot, fills it out, and deposits it in her box.